 Ben White '13, is currently works for Zero Waste Logistics, a small logistics consulting/ staffing firm in Bloomington.

 Devin Long '12, after graduation, moved to Greenville, SC to work for a company called ScanSource.
 Spent two years in the finance department, where main responsibilities included underwriting and designing customized alternative financing solutions to meet customers' needs.
 In July, moved into ScanSource's purchasing department, responsible for analyzing usage trends to ensure an appropriate inventory levels.

 Tung Hoang '12, worked for an educational start up company in NYC for 6 months.
 After which, moved back to Chicago and worked for the University of Chicago as a Financial Analyst, and most recently, as a Market Data analyst.

 Jake Mann '12, is currently the Assistant Editor of Insider Monkey, LLC.

-Usman Siddiqui '12,started out working as an IT developer at a software engineering firm and currently works at Jp Morgan in their I banking division as a financial analyst and Rapid Application Developer.
+Usman Siddiqui '12, started out working as an IT developer at a software engineering firm and is currently works at JP Morgan in their I banking division as a financial analyst and Rapid Application Developer.